akselsoft/aion/README.md

 - Requires `inputType`; emits a JSON array under `outputType`.
 - `wordsPerPage` defaults to `250`.
 - Optional filters: `sourceNames` and `itemNames`.
+- Optional `ignore` array supports simple glob-style file patterns.
+Patterns are matched against document filename/name/title/path, and also against the basename for path values.
+For example:
+  - `*.notes.md` ignores `chapter.notes.md`
+  - `*questions.md` ignores both `questions.md` and `chapter.questions.md`
+- When `mergeExisting` is enabled, ignored rows are removed from the persisted count file as well as skipped from new counts.
 - Example:

 ```json